kaplas/kaplas.github.io-new/talks.md

 permalink: "/talks/index.html"
 ---

 This is a list of all my conference talk topics so far.
 If you're interested in getting me to your conference, feel free to ping me [at Twitter](https://twitter.com/kaplas) or [via email](mailto:contact.dp@palvelu.kaplas.fi).
+You can also check my [Lanyrd profile here](http://lanyrd.com/profile/kaplas/).

 ## Will your JavaScript app work in 2030?